-- f.
-Replace the content of /user/oozie/share in HDFS.
-On the Oozie server host: - i.
-Extract the Oozie sharelib into a tmp folder.
+- F. After modifying all properties on the Oozie Configs page, scroll down, then choose Save to update oozie.site.xml, using the modified configurations. - vi.
+Replace the content of /usr/oozie/share in HDFS.
+On the Oozie server host: - A. Extract the Oozie sharelib into a tmp folder.